 2015 is here and we’re back with the first post for the year.
 After taking a few months off blogging while we relocated to Melbourne, we’ve decided to change things up a bit by writing about our culinary adventures as well as our favourite recipes.
+This leads us to write up on The American Doughnut Kitchen.

 Moving to Melbourne, one of the things we are most excited about is being able to shop at the Queen Victoria Market also known affectionately as ‘Vic Market’ or ‘Queen Vic’.
 Established in 1878, the Queen Victoria Market has been the heart and soul of Melbourne for more than a century.